ceticamarco/bit/README.md

 User accounts can **NOT** be modified or recovered; therefore if you lose your password, you will need to create a new account using a new email address.

+2. Each user account is associated with a _user role_ that determines the granular access to the _special_ endpoints.
+The _user role_ is set by default to **unprivileged** at registration time and can be altered only by manually modifying the database.

+3. Special endpoints are only accessible to the **privileged** user class.

-2. Posts published with a valid user identity can be altered or deleted.
+4. Posts published with a valid user identity can be altered or deleted.
 In order to do that, you need to authenticate yourself with your credentials within the update/delete request.
 Anonymous posts, on the other hand, can **NOT** be altered or removed; if you think that a certain content goes against the terms of service, you can email the owner of the **bit** instance.

-3. The expiration date controls whether the post can be showed or not, once the current date is greater or equal than the expiration date, the post is classified as **expired** and thus shall not be showed.
+5. The expiration date controls whether the post can be showed or not, once the current date is greater or equal than the expiration date, the post is classified as **expired** and thus shall not be showed.
 Expired posts are **NOT** deleted but may be manually removed by the instance owner.

-4. The **bit** platform is _stateless_, hence there is no such thing as user session.
+6. The **bit** platform is _stateless_, hence there is no such thing as user session.
 Every time you need to use your user account for a certain operation(e.g., create a new post with an identity or delete an existing, non-anonymous post) you will need to provide your user credentials.

-5. Deleting an existing user, will result in a [cascade delete](https://learn.microsoft.com/en-us/ef/core/saving/cascade-delete#:~:text=Cascading%20deletes%20are%20needed%20when%20a%20dependent/child%20entity%20can%20no%20longer%20be%20associated%20with%20its%20current%20principal/parent.%20This%20can%20happen%20because%20the%20principal/parent%20is%20deleted%2C%20or%20it%20can%20happen%20when%20the%20principal/parent%20still%20exists%20but%20the%20dependent/child%20is%20no%20longer%20associated%20with%20it.) of any existing post associated with that user.
+7. Deleting an existing user, will result in a [cascade delete](https://learn.microsoft.com/en-us/ef/core/saving/cascade-delete#:~:text=Cascading%20deletes%20are%20needed%20when%20a%20dependent/child%20entity%20can%20no%20longer%20be%20associated%20with%20its%20current%20principal/parent.%20This%20can%20happen%20because%20the%20principal/parent%20is%20deleted%2C%20or%20it%20can%20happen%20when%20the%20principal/parent%20still%20exists%20but%20the%20dependent/child%20is%20no%20longer%20associated%20with%20it.) of any existing post associated with that user.

 ## Database